Key takeaways

 Bottom line

-As a worker, figuring out whether you’ll work as a 1099 worker or W-2 employee is important because it determines your relationship with the employer and how you need to deal with taxes.
-For employers, the importance comes from the amount of control you have over how workers accomplish their tasks and the benefits you have to provide.
+As a worker, figuring out whether you’ll work as a 1099 vs. W-2 employee is important because it determines your relationship with the employer and how you need to deal with taxes.
+For employers, determining whether you’re a 1099 employer vs. W-2 employer comes down to the amount of control you have over how workers accomplish their tasks and the benefits you have to provide.

 Before agreeing to any work, determine whether it will be a 1099 or W-2 relationship.